 A Conditional Use Permit or a Variance must be applied for by the owner.
-If a person other than the owner wishes to request a Conditional Use Permit or Variance Request, the owner must sign the application and write a letter to the Board of Zoning Adjustments stating that the applicant has the authority to represent the owner at the Board of Zoning Adjustments Meeting, if they cannot be present, they are aware of the request, and are in agreement with the request.
+If a person other than the owner wishes to request a Conditional Use Permit or Variance, the owner must sign the application and write a letter to the Board of Zoning Adjustment stating that the applicant has the authority to represent the owner at the Board of Zoning Adjustment Meeting, and if they cannot be present, they are aware of the request, and are in agreement with the request.

+1. The Address of the requested Conditional Use Permit or Variance

+2. Owner Information: Name

+Address

+Telephone ( ) or ( )

+E-Mail

+3. Applicant Information: Name

+Address

+Telephone ( ) or ( )

+E-Mail

-1. The Address of the requested Conditional Use Permit or Variance 2.
-Owner Information: Name Address Telephone ()or () 3.
-Applicant Information: Name Address Telephone () or () Attach: Please attach a list of all Adjacent Property Owners and their mailing addresses.
-This includes the properties on each side, at the rear, and the front, which includes the properties across the street. - Attach: A copy of the deed for the property. - Attach: A written statement outlining what is being proposed including the Code Section pertinent to your request, and any other information or visual exhibit that might be relevant to this request. - The owner must sign the application on the Applicant line with the name of the Company, if applicable, printed below.
-Do not fill out the application.
-That will be done in the Codes Office.
-Fee of \$200.
-1) If you are applying for a variance, please include a drawing showing the building located on the lot showing how far the proposed building will be from the lot line for the requested variance.
+- 4. Attach: Please attach a list of all Adjacent Property Owners and their mailing addresses.
+This includes the properties on each side, at the rear, and the front, which includes the properties across the street. - 5.
+Attach: A copy of the deed for the property. - 6.
+Attach: A written statement outlining what is being proposed including the Code Section pertinent to your request, and any other information or visual exhibit that might be relevant to this request. - 7.
+The owner must sign the Application/Notice of Appeal on the Applicant line.
+Also list the name of the Company, if applicable.
+Do not fill out the remainder of the Notice of Appeal; that will be completed by the Codes Office. - 8.
+Application fees must be paid at the time of submittal.
+Please refer to the current fee schedule.